eslint/eslint/docs/src/extend/plugins.md

 ```

-ESLint configuration files do not enable any of the plugin's rules by default.
-You must specify your plugin name in the `plugins` array as well as any rules you want to enable that are part of the plugin.
+If you'd like to include individual rules from a plugin in your configuration file, you must specify your plugin name in the `plugins` array as well as any rules you want to enable that are part of the plugin.
 Any plugin rules must be prefixed with the short or long plugin name.
 To learn more, refer to [Configure Plugins](../use/configure/plugins#configure-plugins).

 ### Peer Dependency